East Coast Park

-East Coast Park is a beach and a park encompassing Marine Parade, Bedok and Tampines, along the southeastern coast of Singapore.
-It was opened in the 1970s, after the Singapore government had completed reclaiming land off the coast at Katong which extends from Changi to Kallang.
-It serves these and other seaside communities.
+East Coast Park (ECP) is a beach and a park on the southeastern coast of Singapore.
+It stretches along the south of Marine Parade, Bedok, and Tampines.
+It was opened in the 1970s, after the Singapore government had completed reclaiming land off the coast at Katong, from Kallang to Changi.
+Themed "Recreation for All", it not only serves the needs of communities in the east, other Singapore residents do also visit the park for sports, recreation, and food.

 The 185 ha East Coast Park is the largest park in Singapore, and is built entirely on reclaimed land with a man-made beach, where swimming is possible.
 The beach is protected by breakwaters.

 The park has barbecue pits, chalets, food centres and amenities for various sports activities.
 Visitors can fish at Bedok Jetty (Area F).
 A cycling and inline skating track runs along the perimeter of the park, which measures over 15 km long.
 It is connected to Changi Beach Park by the Coastal Park Connector Network, a 12 km park connector running along Tanah Merah Coast Road.